leverh/epicenterhub/README.md

 ## Overview

-EpicenterHub transforms complex seismic data into intuitive visualizations, providing real-time insights into global earthquake activity.
-Built using USGS data feeds, this dashboard demonstrates modern data visualization techniques and responsive design principles.
+EpicenterHub transforms complex seismic data into visualizations, providing real-time insights into global earthquake activity.
+This dashboard demonstrates data visualization techniques and is built using USGS data feeds.

 ## Screenshots